 Step 1: Remove Carabiners

 Make sure you don’t wash the biners!!
 Remove them and set them to the side.
-Be sure to keep track of them though, so when your hammock is clean and dried you can right back to hammocking!
+Be sure to keep track of them, though, so when your hammock is clean and dried you can get right back to hammocking!

 Add just a little dose of a gentle detergent.
 Wash your hammock alone, with nothing else in the machine.
 This will get it the cleanest!
 Do not add fabric softeners or any additional cleaning agents.
-Wash on cold!!!
+Wash with cool water on a delicate cycle in a front loading washer.

 Step 3: Line Dry